-is finite, and with the natural modifications if $p=\infty$ or $q=\infty.$ \begin{remark} \begin{enumerate} \item The definition of the modulation space norm \eqref{m-norm} is independent of the choice of the particular window function, see e.g. \cite[Proposition 11.3.2 (c)]{GroBook} and \cite{feichtinger1983modulation}.
+is finite, and with the natural modifications if $p=\infty$ or $q=\infty.$ \begin{remark} The structure of the paper requires several comments. \begin{enumerate} \item The definition of the modulation space norm \eqref{m-norm} is independent of the choice of the particular window function, see e.g. \cite[Proposition 11.3.2 (c)]{GroBook} and \cite{feichtinger1983modulation}.
 Thus, regardless of the chosen test function $\phi\in \mathcal{S}$, the space $M_v^{p, q}$ remains constant.
 In case of $v\equiv1,$ we simply denote $M_1^{p, q}=M^{p, q}.$ See \cite{KassoBook, EFJFA, FabioBook,GroBook, wang2007global, wang2011harmonic} for a comprehensive introduction to these spaces. \item We have not considered the power of weight $v$ in the modulation space norm \eqref{m-norm}, unlike in the existing literature, due to technical reasons.
-This will be clarified in the below pages. \item The STFT \eqref{eq35} is also closely related to Fourier-Wigner and Bargmann transform, see \cite{GroBook}.
-There is also an equivalent definition of modulation spaces via uniform frequency decomposition.
-This is quite similar in the spirit of Besov spaces, where we have dyadic decomposition, see \cite[Proposition 2.1]{wang2007global} and \cite{feichtinger1983modulation}.
-See also \cite{CleanTAMS} for more unified approach to these spaces (so called $\alpha$-modulation spaces). \end{enumerate} \end{remark} Denote $p'$ the H\"older conjugate of $p,$ i.e. \( 1/p + 1/{p'} = 1 \).
-In order to state our main result, we define following \textbf{weight classes} associated to heat kernel \eqref{heatKernel}, Poisson kernel \eqref{PoissonKernel}, and Hermite-Poisson kernel bound \eqref{eq31}, respectively
+This will be clarified in the below pages (see also Theorem \ref{viviT}). \item The concept of a weight function arises frequently in harmonic analysis, which serves to quantify growth, decay, or smoothness.
+It turns out that the correct class of weight function to be considered is the ``sub multiplicative weight'' to study the weighted modulation spaces.
+This contrasts with the weights appearing in the classical setting, e.g. the Muckenhoupt classes.
+The main drawback with the Muckenhoupt classes is their lack of invariance under time–frequency shifts in weighted modulation spaces.
+We refer to excellent survey article by Gr\"{o}chenig \cite{GroWeight} for a most relevant classes of weights appearing in the time-frequency analysis.